QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 # Protocols & services

-Any knowledge related to protocols, and services, such as ftp, ssh, sftp, scp, telnet, smtp...
+Any knowledge related to protocols, and services, such as FTP, SSH, SFTP, SCP, Telnet, SMTP...

 > A lot of protocols were sending data/credentials as plaintext=unencrypted.
 Later, protocols such as SSL (Secure Sockets Layer) which was replaced with TLS (more secure), were introduced to improve existing protocols by adding encryption.
-TLS is usually referred as SSL/TLS.
+TLS is usually referred to as SSL/TLS.

 <hr class="sep-both">